NicolasIbarra/NicolasIbarra/README.md

-👋 Hi, my name is @NicolasIbarra and I'm a Computer Engineering student.
+👋 Hi, my name is Nicolás Ibarra and I'm a Computer Engineering student.
 I'm currently working on my final thesis project which is about recyclable waste recognition using AI.

 Besides this, I'm interested in learning React to become a frontend developer, so this repo will be in it's majority about JavaScript.